skip to content

 Mesopotamian Archaeology

-This MPhil course covers the archaeology of the prehistoric and historical periods of Mesopotamia, from c 6000 BC to the Persian Period.
-The course is divided chronologically, with each half taught in alternate years:
+This course spans the archaeology of the prehistoric and historical periods of Mesopotamia, from c 6000 BC to the Persian Period.
+On alternating years, students will undertake one of two modules:

-• Archaeology of Mesopotamia: Prehistory and early states [taught in 2020–21]
+• G07 Archaeology of Mesopotamia: Prehistory and Early states – next running in 2024-25

 • origins and development of urbanism, complex societies and empires